 At the property, high-value clothing worth £136,000 and watches worth £129,000 were found.
 All were seized under the Proceeds of Crime Act.

 Palin was arrested, charged and remanded into custody.

-Examination of data from encrypted phones revealed that, using the handle Titch.com, Palin was involved in a conspiracy to supply 700kg of cocaine, 15kg of heroin and 40kg of amphetamine between 1 July 2019 and 12 May 2020.
+Examination of data from encrypted phones revealed that, using the handle Titch.com, Palin was involved in a conspiracy to supply 700kg of cocaine and 40kg of amphetamine between 1 July 2019 and 12 May 2020.

 An image on the encrypted phone showed a distinctive mural of the Ultimate Fighting Champion star Connor McGregor.

 This proved key to linking the encrypted phone to Palin, as officers were able to identify that the wall the mural was painted on was a wall at the home address of Palin.